 A/B testing is offering alternative versions of a product to different users and comparing the results in order to find out which one performs better.
-This is a great technique for optimizing funnels and landing pages.
+This is a great User research technique for optimizing funnels and landing pages.

 Guerrilla testing is one of the simplest (and cheapest) form of user testing.
 Using guerrilla testing usually means going into a coffee shop or another public place to ask people there about your product or prototype.
 It can be conducted anywhere ex- cafe, library, train station etc, essentially anywhere where you can find a relevant audience.